-A recent study from the IOM (International Organization for Migration) found Moroccans and Chinese to be two of Italy’s largest entrepreneurial immigrant communities.
+A recent study from the IOM (International Organization for Migration) found Moroccans and Chinese to be two of the largest entrepreneurial immigrant communities in the country, therefore contributing to Italy’s economy and its GDP.
 Other top countries of origin of migrant entrepreneurs recorded include Romania, Albania, Switzerland, and Bangladesh.

 Good to know:

-- Lombardi hosts Italy’s largest share of immigrants and is the origin of the most remittance outflows, followed by Lazio.*
+- Lombardia hosts Italy’s largest share of immigrants and is the origin of the most remittance outflows, followed by Lazio.*

-- Around half of all companies in Italy set up by immigrants are registered in four main regions: Lombardi, Latium, Tuscany, and Emelia‡.
+- Around half of all companies in Italy set up by immigrants are registered in four main regions: Lombardi, Lazio, Tuscany, and Emelia‡.

 - Lazio (Central Italy) and Campania (Southern Italy) are the most populated cities in Italy†.